 The ECPT Ethics Committee is responsible for dealing with concerns or complaints relating to our qualified practitioners in the first instance.

 ECPT can deal with complaints against qualified practitioners on an informal basis only.
-Anyone who is clear they wish to make a formal complaint should approach the appropriate regulatory body the practitioner is registered or accredited with eg UKATA, UKCP, BACP etc and follow their complaints procedure.
+Anyone who is clear they wish to make a formal complaint should approach the appropriate regulatory body the practitioner is registered or accredited with eg UKCP, UKATA, BACP etc and follow their complaints procedure (see links on previous page).

 If the ECPT Ethics Committee receives a complaint with allegations of gross negligence or professional misconduct, they may wish to take action and will assist in helping the process move forward through the appropriate channels.